S2-group/software-design-vu/docs/assignment1.md

 The project track specifies that our game be loyal to the original Zork, which will run completely in the terminal.
 The termainal with have color-coded text, in order to indicate to the player whether text describes a player, a situation, or the protagonists' health, etc. As an extension, we can create an alternative version of the game that runs with a GUI, to mimic the second-generation text-based games.
+A "GUI" can even be included within the console that is used to play the game, by using Java libraries such as Text-IO.
 With games such as Zork and various other text-based adventure games, the target audience is teenagers and young adults, but as this game will not include anything incredibly explicit and violent like the *Fallout* game series, this game may be played at an age.

 This gameplay will be achieved by creating models of the two important factors of the game: the scenes in which the character is in at a given moment, and the characters that the player encounters in the scenes.
 Each of the scenes will be based on the same template, but with different objects, characters